rotorflight/rotorflight-lua-scripts/README.md

 * Motorised tail support with Tail Torque Assist (TTA, also known as TALY)
 * Remote configuration and tuning with the transmitter
   - With knobs / switches assigned to functions
-  - With LUA scripts on EdgeTX, OpenTX and Ethos
+  - With Lua scripts on EdgeTX, OpenTX and Ethos
 * Extra servo/motor outputs for AUX functions
 * Fully customisable servo/motor mixer
 * Sensors for battery voltage, current, BEC, etc.